Sustainability

 We have established “Attract a wide range of motivated people and create an organization that rewards results” as part of our corporate philosophy.
 To identify potential in our young employees, we are creating an environment that empowers young personnel through incentives including increased wages.

-Trends in starting salary for new graduate employees
+Trends in starting salaries for new graduates

 (Open House Group Co., Ltd., Open House Co., Ltd., Open House Development Co., Ltd.)